You’ve probably heard that you must have a validation plan before launching your product.

 1. Purpose

-To document the overall validation strategy and to determine the necessary tasks to validate facilities, utilities, equipment, process, and product.
+To document the overall validation strategy and to determine the necessary tasks to validate facilities, utilities, equipment, processes, and products.

 2. Scope